 The online price includes the cost of delivery to most of mainland UK, along with full fitting instructions.
 The Self-Assembly (Delivery Zone 2) ranges are also available in the EU and US, just contact us with your postcode/ZIP Code for shipping rates.

 We provide a full set of self assembly instructions and if you want a PDF copy of this sent to you before deciding whether to self assemble, just let us know.

 The installation process is facilitated by the fact that much of the pre-assembly has already been done in our workshop.
 However, an understanding of basic carpentry will help.
-As will a power drill with 18V batteries as a minimum.
+As will a battery drill with 18V batteries as a minimum.
 Green roofs add a layer of complexity to an installation, especially on a Vertical unit, as the heavy materials need to be carried up to the roof.
 A tall/sturdy step ladder is essential for Vertical roof installations.